PeterCamilleri/rctp/README.md

 Everyone interacting in the rctp project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](./CODE_OF_CONDUCT.md).

+## References

+Lest anyone think that I am some sort of compiler guru genius, I am not.
+I learned about compilers the old fashioned way; by taking courses in school and by reading books.
+Both are very good, but the books cost a lot less money.

+Here are some books that I found very useful.
+While there are references to these books through-out, some tiny snippets or ideas may be found as well.
+I want to gratefully acknowledge all of them.

+Modern Compiler Design (Dick Grune, Kees van Reeuwijk, Henri E. Bal Ceriel, J.H.
+Jacobs, Koen Langendoen, 2012)